 LAS VEGAS — The era of ugly fitness trackers appears to be coming to an end.
 A number of the fitness trackers on display here at CES 2015 cater to those with an eye for fashion.
-Here are some of the products we saw that aim to let you track your activity in style.
+Here are some of the best fitness trackers we saw, which aim to let you monitor your workouts in style.

 The makers of the Mira band clearly took fashion into account when designing this fitness tracker, which is aimed at women.
 The tracker attaches to a cuff bracelet that comes in either Brushed Gold or Midnight Purple finishes.
 "We designed Mira to fit right in with your jewelry collection," the company says on its website.